-Natural Resources and Flooding = Neutral
+Natural Resources and Flooding = Minor negative

 10.27 National policies will still seek to prevent development in high flood risk areas.
-Other Natural Resources such as minerals, air quality and soils will not be unduly affected by the lack of a local framework.
+Other Natural Resources such as minerals, air quality and soils may be affected by the lack of a local framework.

-Waste = Very minor negative
+Waste = Minor negative